 - Once internal temperature of the chicken reaches 165℉, turn off heat.

-- Immediately (see Note 2) spread a thin layer of marinara sauce to the top of each piece of chicken cutlets, then top with a slice (or two) of mozzarella cheese.
+- Immediately (see Note 2) spread a thin layer of marinara sauce to the top of each piece of chicken cutlets, then top with shredded mozzarella cheese.

 - Cover skillet until cheese is completely melted.
-Sprinkle with fresh basil.
+Optional: garnish with chopped fresh basil.

 - Serve and enjoy!